 Westerns audiences used to very audacious and graphic LGBT movies may this film a little timid: the girls never engage in romance and not even a singled kiss is featured.
 Their sexuality seems strangely devoid of sex.
 The boisterous Bollywood-style narrative could also be awkward to those not used to the fanciful pulse of such movies.

-Naanu Anavalla Avalu is part of the London Indian Film Festival taking place this week – just click here for more information about the event.
+Naanu Avanalla Avalu is part of the London Indian Film Festival taking place this week – just click here for more information about the event.